 Further information specific to students, staff and other members of the community can be found in the sections below.

 Onsite testing facility

 We appreciate that effective testing for Covid-19 plays a key part in understanding and hence reducing infection.
-Due to the success of the temporary testing facility on campus recently and considering recent feedback, we have acted to secure an onsite testing facility.
-By safely providing tests in an accessible location we are making it easier for more people to be tested and to provide reassurance that, should you develop symptoms, you can access a test readily and conveniently.
+Our test centre on campus is making it easier for more people to be tested and to provide reassurance that, should you develop symptoms, you can access a test readily and conveniently.

 How do I get a test?